-In using a financial based analysis there are limitations to the completeness of data as often charges are combined e.g. water and electricity, or charges are for rental agreement with no breakdown of electricity, water, or gas.
-When data is combined it cannot be accurately attributed to a singular utility and is therefore not included in the data, also if no note is provided from Allowances on the specific utility attributed to the amount it cannot be included.
-This omission accounts for approximately 38% of the 2021/22 total financial amount.
-The Scottish Parliament is committed to full transparency in collection of data and to consistently improving data collection.
+The following data sources were used for calculating In using a financial based analysis there are gas and electricity carbon emissions. limitations to the completeness of data as often charges are combined e.g. water and electricity, As Annual consumption of electricity per constituency or charges are for rental agreement with no office is lower than 20MWh, and Gas <278 MWh they breakdown of electricity, water, or gas.
+When data are classified as 'Very Small' business consumers. is combined it cannot be accurately attributed to Prices shown in Table 1 are specified as being fully a singular utility and is therefore not included in delivered prices, including all elements except VAT the data, also if no note is provided from Allowances and Climate Change Levy (CCL). on the specific utility attributed to the amount it cannot be included.
+This omission accounts for The Scottish Parliament financial year is April to approximately 30% of the 2020/21 total financial March, data will be used from the year which covers amount.
+The Scottish Parliament is committed the largest part of the financial year, this approach is to full transparency in collection of data and to approved by the Greenhouse Gas Protocol Guidance. consistently improving data collection.
+Total spend data from Allowances includes VAT, but as Table 1 specifies price per kWh before VAT, 20% The data in the following section is not definitive has been deducted from the total spend to account for this assumed level of VAT.

-The data in the following section is not definitive but rather an estimation based on financial spend to allow an understanding of the predicted carbon emissions from energy usage in constituency/regional offices.
+but rather an estimation based on financial spend to allow an understanding of the predicted carbon emissions from energy usage in constituency/regional offices.